mohdalsaid/python-api-challenge/README.md

 # Python API Challenge

-Thank you for your interest in joining G Adventures.
-This challenge will allow us to further evaluate where you may potentially fit from a technical perspective.
-We're really excited to see what you can do.

-## Submission

-* Fork this project on Github.
-You will need to create an account if you don't already have one.
-* Complete the project as described, within your fork.
-* Push all of your changes to your fork on github and submit a pull request.
-* We will be notified of your pull request (or feel free to email us as well), and we'll review!

-If you don't wish to publicize your work on this challenge, you may simply send the completed project in an archived file to [recruiting_tech@gadventures.com](mailto:recruiting_tech@gadventures.com)

-We recommend using *Python 3* for all work you produce, but we're also happy if you use *Go*, or *Javascript*

 ## Project

 This project should not take you more than 4 hours.
 If you require extra time to